-The top cord blood banks identified below were chosen based on the impact they are having on the global cord blood banking industry.
-It is critical to be educated about these 10 companies, because they set important standards and practices that affect all market participants.
+The top cord blood banks identified below were chosen based on the impact they are making on the global cord blood industry.
+It is critical to be educated about these 10 companies because they set important standards and practices that affect all market participants.

 Leading Cord Blood Banking Companies | A Closer Look

 The criteria used for this analysis were the number of cord blood and cord tissue units stored, the size of the company, the age of the company, and the technological innovation possessed by the company.
 Together, these attributes distinguish the cord blood banks below from the rest of the marketplace.

 Located in San Bruno, California, USA, Cord Blood Registry (CBR) was founded in 1992 by Wendy Grant and Tom Moore.
 With more than 20 years of history, it is one of the oldest and most trusted cord blood banks worldwide.
 In addition to being the only company in the region with its own storage facility, it has also had a long-standing history of AABB accreditation.

 Additionally, CBR is the largest cord blood bank in the United States and worldwide by the number of cord blood and cord tissue units stored (more than 500,000 to date).

 Finally, Cord Blood Registry was acquired by pharmaceutical giant AMAG Pharmaceuticals for $700 million in June of 2015, making it a well-capitalized company.